 Skip to main content

-District Nurses' StoriesA collection of different stories from district nurses.
+District Nurses' StoriesA collection of stories from Queen's Nurses (QNs)

 Whilst working as a QN in Lancashire in the 1960s, I was requested to attend a patient’s home where she was to have an operation for hallux vagus.
 I got the room ready, boiled the consultant’s instruments, and set them out on a sterile cover.
 The patient had an open fire in the room, and when the anaesthetist arrived he said we would have to put it out as he had decided to use an open anaesthetic (ether dripped onto a gauze-covered mask).
 We all carried buckets full of hot coals outside, and the doctor doused the remainder with water.
 As you can imagine, it was far from a sterile procedure.
 Fortunately, the patient did not suffer any ill effects.